 In 2016, Fort Collins initiated a Bike Share system by Zagster that allows residents or visitors to rent bikes at a low fee from any of the 16 stations located around the city.
 The Fort Collins Bike Share accommodates customers who want to ride for recreation and those who would rather commute by bike than by car.

-Additionally, in order to maintain the safety and efficiency of bicycling throughout the city, Downtown Fort Collins has provided a list of bicycling regulations.
+Additionally, in order to maintain the safety and efficiency of bicycling throughout the city, downtown has provided a list of bicycling regulations.
 Bicyclists should make sure to use hand signals when turning, equip bicycles with lights if riding at night, and wear a helmet.
-It is also important to remember that bicycling on sidewalks in downtown Fort Collins is prohibited.
+It is also important to remember that bicycling on sidewalks in downtown is prohibited.

 Public Bus System